amosyuen/ha-tplink-deco/README.md

 - Deco S7 (1.3.0 Build 20220609 Rel.
 64814)

+## Known Issues

+### Timeout Error

+Some routers give a lot of timeout errors like `Timeout fetching tplink_deco`, which cause the devices to be unavailable.
+This is a problem with the router.
+Potential mitigations:

+- Rebooting the router
+- Increasing [timeout error retry count](#timeout-error-retry-count) in integration config

 ## Contributions are welcome!

-If you want to contribute to this please read the [Contribution guidelines](https://github.com/amosyuen/ha-tplink-deco/blob/master/CONTRIBUTING.md)
+If you want to contribute to this please read the [Contribution guidelines](https://github.com/amosyuen/ha-tplink-deco/blob/main/CONTRIBUTING.md)

 ## Credits